SilkRose/Pony/archive/blogs/census-consensus.md

 As you can see, I used my private feedback to write my message for sending to potential collaborators.
 It also includes the logo clicks stats, more on this later.

-Here is a screenshot of the only admin only page, `/dashboard`:
+Here is a screenshot of the only admin-only page, `/dashboard`:
 ![](./census-consensus-images/15.png)

 This has forms for adjusting the story ID, total population of Equestria, vote duration for all chapters, the event reset, and the start date and time.